Shelley Berman: Allegation of plagiarism

-When asked in interviews about the telephone issue, Newhart said:
+When asked by The A.V.
+Club about the telephone issue, Newhart said:

 Shelley Berman did it before I did it.
 Mike (Nichols) and Elaine (May) did a version of it.
-There was a thing called 'Cohen on the Telephone,' which was a very, very early recording by Edison [Records] of a guy on the phone....George Jessel had a radio show...At the end, he would call up his mother and tell her how the show had gone.
+There was a thing called "Cohen on the Telephone", which was a very, very early recording by Edison [Records] of a guy on the phone.

+According to The New York Times, "George Jessel had a radio show," Mr. Newhart recalled.
+"At the end, he would call up his mother and tell her how the show had gone.
 As a kid growing up, I remember listening to him and he would call his mother up and say, 'Mama, this is Georgie'" – he paused, skillfully – "'from the money.'"

+Newhart cited other influences on his comedy, rather than Berman -- most notably Jack Benny and Bob and Ray.

 Death

-Berman died from Alzheimer's disease-related complications at his home in Bell Canyon, California, in the early morning of September 1, 2017.
+Berman died from complications from Alzheimer's disease at his home in Bell Canyon, California, in the early morning of September 1, 2017.
 He was 92 years old.
 His archive was donated to the National Comedy Center in Jamestown, New York.

 Comedian Steve Martin praised Berman on Twitter, thanking him for "changing modern stand-up [comedy]".
 Marc Maron also tweeted "Shelley Berman has hung up the phone.
 RIP.
 The guy who inspired me to sit.
 Great comic."